Arnulf Øverland: Biography

 Øverland played an important role in the Norwegian language struggle in the post-war era.
 He became a noted supporter for the conservative written form of Norwegian called Riksmål, he was president of Riksmålsforbundet (an organization in support of Riksmål) from 1947 to 1956.
 In addition, Øverland adhered to the traditionalist style of writing, criticising modernist poetry on several occasions.
 His speech Tungetale fra parnasset, published in Arbeiderbladet in 1954, initiated the so-called Glossolalia debate.

 Personal life

 In 1918, he married the singer Hildur Arntzen (1888–1957).
 Their marriage was dissolved in 1939.
 In 1940, he married Bartholine Eufemia Leganger (1903–1995).
-They separated shortly after, and were officially divorced in 1945. Øverland was married to journalist Margrete Aamot Øverland (1913–1978) during June 1945.
+They separated shortly after, and were officially divorced in 1945. Øverland married the journalist Margrete Aamot Øverland (1913–1978) in June 1945.

 In 1946, the Norwegian Parliament arranged for Arnulf and Margrete Aamot Øverland to reside at the Grotten.
 He lived there until his death in 1968 and she lived there for another ten years until her death in 1978.